ethaneisenhard/ethaneisenhard/blog/india.md

 ![Street art in India](/Images/blog/India/street-art.jpg "Street art in India")

 We then went to Hyderabad, a ten hour drive from Bangalore.
 We invited our other college friend, Shreyash, and off we went north.
 Compared to Bangalore, the highways were newer due to a stronger economy.
 Tucked below the tech and corporate sky rises, the beautiful mess remained.
 Pick your choice of dirty food cart corners serving hot kebab and lentil rice.
-We celebrated a holiday and flew kites to celebrate.
-Feelings of reading the Kite Runner in 9th grade came flooding back in mind.
+We celebrated a Sankranti, flew kites, and listened to Indian music.
 We explored the old city of Hyderabad where sidewalks covered in trash and shopping carts overwhelm the center.
 We waited in a line and drank chai with the locals.
 Then it was time to head east to the village.

 ![Old city Hyderabad](/Images/blog/India/downtown-oldcity-hyderabad.jpg "Old city Hyderabad")